adr1enbe4udou1n/laravel-boilerplate/README.md

 * Impersonation feature for quick user context testing,
 * Frontend forms module, including settings (recipients and translatable message confirmation) & submissions management,
 * Posts management for frontend blog, with granular publication permissions (classic draft-pending-published workflow).
 Posts include title, summary, html body, tags, featured image, metas.
 They can be published and/or unpublished at specific datetime and pinned if needed.
 Specific user can have limited access to his own posts only, according to his permissions,
-* No media manager interface included with this boilerplate, but the "uploadimage" CKEditor plugin is installed in order to support direct drag & drop image files.

 ### Localization & SEO